vancezuo/ydc2-solr/README.md

 Dependencies
 ----

 The necessary files from the two libraries used to create these demos, AJAX Solr and the Jssor JQuery slider, are included in this repo for convenience.
-Details brlow.
+Details below.

 * AJAX Solr (https://github.com/evolvingweb/ajax-solr)
   * In folder named "ajax-solr".